Frequently Asked Questions about Laminate Floors

 How do I clean my laminate flooring?

-Laminate flooring is a beautiful, low maintenance, long-lasting flooring.
+Laminate flooring is a beautiful, low maintenance, long-lasting flooring option.
 There are several simple steps that you can take to keep your laminate flooring clean and to ensure that you get many years of service from it.
 Simply dust mop or vacuum with a soft brush or wood floor accessory to keep your laminate floor clean from dust, dirt or grit.

 - A damp cloth or mop can be used without damage to the laminate flooring panels, but do not use excessive water.
 Dry the floor thoroughly with a clean, soft cloth.